Design Tokens in a Design System

 Tier 3 — <Component> Tokens

-Differences between Primitive Tokens, Semantic Tokens and Component Tokens
+Differences between Primitive Tokens, Semantic Tokens, and Component Tokens

 Primitive Design Tokens: